kvokka/onotole/README.md

 I begin collecting some [goodies](https://github.com/kvokka/onotole/goodies) where some patches and tweaks will be placed in, for easier getting into and using it with already started projects.

+At this monent, I found unworking this gems:
+ * ActiveAdmin
+ * WillPaginane

+I hope Rails 5 support willl be added there soon, or you may easyly find monkey patches for fixes.
+Feel free to edit this list.

 ### Flexible gem group